audioscavenger/BiasBuster/README.md

                    Folder where to output pictures..
     --show
                    Opens the picture upon generation.
+    --rebuildThumbnails <week>
+                   Will (re)generate PICtures thumbnails only for that week.
     --dryRun
                    Will not generate PICtures, will not import chunks.